Each year, the Trencherman’s Awards offer a moment to reflect on the restaurants, pubs and people that have looked after us best

 Francis Hotel, Bath

-Homewood, nr Bath
+Homewood, near Bath

 The Idle Rocks, St Mawes